CRBroughton/v3-website/content/getting-started.md

 ```

 V3 will now use the provide PostgreSQL database, which you can configure inside
-the `.env` file to your liking, and start with `docker compose up -d`.
+the `.env` file to your liking, and started with `docker compose up -d`.

 ### Authentication configuration